To define the mechanism for faculty members, staff and students to submit reports about both unprofessional and exemplary student behavior

-Carle Illinois College of Medicine expects students to display behavior, attitudes and personal characteristics consistent with the standards expressed in the statement on professionalism.
+Carle Illinois College of Medicine expects students to display behavior, attitudes, and personal characteristics consistent with the standards expressed in the Statement on Professionalism.
 It is the responsibility of all faculty, staff and students to report unprofessional and exemplary student behavior in the process described in this policy.
+Report professionalism here.

 Reports regarding unprofessional and exemplary faculty or staff behavior fall under the purview of another policy and are equally valued.

 For cases of exemplary behavior, any faculty member, staff, or student may submit a Professionalism Report.
 In order for students to receive recognition for their commitment, the Office of Student Affairs will inform the faculty mentors, the appropriate course/clerkship director, if applicable, and the Dean of Student Affairs.
 The student’s exemplary behavior is mentioned in the Medical Student Performance Evaluation Letter (MSPE) if 1) students receive two or more Professionalism Reports for exemplary behavior in Phase 1 and subsequently receive a Professionalism Report for exemplary behavior in Phase 2 (Major Clinical Year) or Phase 3 or 2) if a student receives two or more Professionalism Reports for exemplary behavior in Phase 2 or Phase 3.